Last updated: August 2, 2026

 - Enable browser caching to speed up repeat visits

-3. Mobile optimization: design for the small screen
+3. Mobile optimization for website: design for the small screen

 Quick wins

-- Reevaluate and restructure the mobile menu if needed
+- Review and restructure the mobile menu if needed

 Quick wins